-It is essential to know what stem cells are, as stem cell treatments and research have been hot topics for years and have become more accessible than ever before.
-To understand what stem cells are, we first need to take a step back and look at what they do and how they work.
+It is essential to know what stem cells are, as stem cell treatments and research have been hot topics for years and have become more accessible.
+To understand stem cells, we first need to take a step back and look at what they do and how they work.

 What Do Stem Cells Do?

 Stem cells are undifferentiated, meaning they have the potential to develop into many different types of cells.
-There are many different types of stem cells but those from embryos tend to be more adaptable, so they can actually become any type of cell within the body.
-Embryonic stem cells have been used for research and development in a broad range of studies including vision loss, Alzheimer’s disease, and diabetes.
+There are many different types of stem cells, but those from embryos tend to be more adaptable so that they can become any cell within the body.
+Embryonic stem cells have been used for research and development in various studies, including vision loss, Alzheimer’s disease, and diabetes.

 What Are Embryonic Stem Cells?

 Once mature, these embryonic cells can develop into any cell type within the body.
-This means they have huge potential to treat a range of diseases and conditions without rejection because they are genetically matched to the patient’s own tissue.
+This means they have huge potential to treat various diseases and conditions without rejection because they are genetically matched to the patient’s tissue.

-There are other types of stem cells however that come from adults, which are called “adult” or “mature” stem cells.
+There are other types of stem cells, however, that come from adults, which are called “adult” or “mature” stem cells.
 These can be found throughout our bodies – inside bone marrow, blood vessels, brain tissue, the heart, and even the cord that connects you to your mother during pregnancy!
-Researchers believe that one day we will be able to use these adult/mature stem cells to treat common conditions such as heart disease, blood disorders, and arthritis.
+Researchers believe we can one day use these adult/mature stem cells to treat common conditions such as heart disease, blood disorders, and arthritis.

 What Are Adult/Mature Stem Cells?

-Adult stem cells are undifferentiated cells found in adults which can be differentiated into many different types of cells depending on what they need to repair.
-These adult stem cells play a vital role in the natural repair and regeneration of our bodies, particularly after a physical injury or a disease like cancer where healthy cells have been killed off.
+Adult stem cells are undifferentiated cells found in adults, which can be differentiated into many different types of cells depending on what they need to repair.
+These adult stem cells play a vital role in our bodies natural repair and regeneration, particularly after a physical injury or a disease like cancer where healthy cells have been killed off.

 How Do Stem Cells Work?

 Stem cells are very adaptable and have the potential to develop into many different types of cells depending on what is needed for the body.
-This unique ability has gotten scientists thinking about possible ways that they could be manipulated into treating conditions where there are not enough healthy cells being produced for treatment, or where other treatments have caused damage that needs repairing.
+This unique ability has gotten scientists thinking about possible ways to be manipulated into treating conditions where there are not enough healthy cells being produced for treatment, or where other treatments have caused damage that needs repairing.

-Any type of cell in our bodies contains specific genes, known as “pluripotency genes”, which control how the cell behaves and divides when it matures.
+Any cell type in our bodies contains specific genes, known as “pluripotency genes,” which control how the cell behaves and divides when it matures.
 When a pluripotent stem cell becomes a specialized cell (e.g., a muscle cell or blood cell), it is believed that some of the pluripotency genes are turned off while others remain turned on.

-While still in its early stages, scientists believe they can take adult stem cells and turn them into embryonic stem cells by turning all the pluripotent genes back on so that the adult stem cells can become immature again and develop into any type of cell within the body once more.
-Researchers hope this will create an unlimited supply of tissues to treat disease without rejection because they are genetically matched to your own body.
-However, there is much research yet to be done before this treatment becomes available which makes it too experimental at this time for us to talk about here today.
+While still in its early stages, scientists believe they can turn adult stem cells into embryonic stem cells by turning all the pluripotent genes back on so that the adult stem cells can become immature again and develop into any cell within the body once more.
+Researchers hope this will create an unlimited supply of tissues to treat disease without rejection because they are genetically matched to your body.
+However, much research is yet to be done before this treatment becomes available, which makes it too experimental for us to talk about today.

 What Is A Stem Cell Transplant?

-The collection of these specialized cells for treatment can be done one of two ways: either through an allogeneic transplant, which uses donated stem cells; or through an autologous transplant, where your own undifferentiated cells are removed from your bloodstream before therapy, then reintroduced after therapy to help repair any damage caused during treatment.
-When the undifferentiated cells that were removed are karyotypically normal (have a normal number of chromosomes), they will not cause a mutation in the patient’s cells once reintroduced, making them safer to use.
+The collection of these specialized cells for treatment can be done one of two ways: either through an allogeneic transplant, which uses donated stem cells, or through an autologous transplant, where your undifferentiated cells are removed from your bloodstream before therapy, then reintroduced after therapy to help repair any damage caused during treatment.
+When removed, undifferentiated cells are karyotypically normal (have a normal number of chromosomes).
+They will not cause a mutation in the patient’s cells once reintroduced, making them safer to use.

-In many cases, people who have been diagnosed with blood disorders such as leukemia or lymphoma are candidates for stem cell transplants because their diseased cells can be destroyed using radiation and chemotherapy, then replaced by healthy stem cells to help rebuild the immune system.
-Stem cells are also becoming popular treatments for some types of cancer which is why more new studies are being done on how adult stem cells may be used to treat diseases.
+In many cases, people diagnosed with blood disorders such as leukemia or lymphoma are candidates for stem cell transplants because their diseased cells can be destroyed using radiation and chemotherapy, then replaced by healthy stem cells to help rebuild the immune system.
+Stem cells are also becoming popular treatments for some types of cancer, so more studies are being done on how adult stem cells may treat diseases.

 How Can Adult Stem Cells Be Used To Treat Disease?

 Adult stem cell treatment holds great promise for humans since adult stem cells do not need to go through further cell division and can grow to repair injured or damaged tissue.
-With this in mind, scientists and medical researchers alike want to find ways of manipulating adult stem cells into replacing tissues that need treatment.
+With this in mind, scientists and medical researchers want to find ways of manipulating adult stem cells to replace tissues needing treatment.

 Some diseases which may one day be successfully treated with adult stem cells include: